YichaoXu/Homeworks-UoL/COMP327 Mobile Computing/ReviewMaterial.md

 ### 3.6 Wi-Fi and 3G

+##### 3.6.1 Tech:
+* 2G: GSM
+* 2.5G: GPRS (Improvement of GSM)
+* 3G: IMT-2000 (GSM EDGE, UMTS, CMDA, HSPA)
+* 4G: LTE (HSPA+)
+*
-##### 3.6.1 Comparison
+##### 3.6.2 Comparison
 * Wi-Fi is faster than 3G in general;
 * Wi-Fi in smaller venues where many users share single ADSL may be slower than 3G or 4G.
-    - bandwidth is shared;
+    - Bandwidth is shared;
-    - wireless access point need to coordinate communication from multiple users simultaneously;
-    - wireless access point is not as power as the cell tower.
+    - The wireless access point is not as powerful as the cell tower.
+    - and it needs to coordinate communication from multiple users simultaneously;

+### 3.7 WAP

+##### 3.7.1 Introduction
+* Description: <br>
+Wireless Application Protocol is An open international standard to support access to the Mobile Web.
+##### 3.7.2 Deck of Cards Metaphor
+* Description: <br>
+It is a model used in WML for content display and navigation.
+    - Card: A dialog-based interaction with many options;
+    - Deck: Many cards bundled together;

+* Motivation: <br>
+Deck can be sent in one transmission so that the time and delays could be reduced.

+##### 3.7.3 Issue
+* Criticisms:
+    - WML language
+    - Unclear requirements
+    - Constrained User Interface
+    - Lack of Good Authoring Tools

+* Why fail:
+    - Technical limitations due to GSM;
+    - Poor site design (Bad user experiment);
+    - Poor content and management
+    - Device limitations

 ## 4. Question about HCI